-Parameters Description MAXBATCH (default 6) These parameters determine the number of tasks that MAXUSER (default 6) MAXPRIMARY (default 6) Connect:Direct supports.
-Storage is obtained during initialization and remains for the duration of the JOB or started task.
-For each task, approximately 2 KB is allocated above the line and 1 KB below the 16 MB line.
-MAXPROCESS (default 12)
+Parameters Description MAXBATCH (default 6) These parameters determine the number of tasks that MAXUSER (default 6) Connect:Direct supports.
+Storage is obtained during initialization MAXPRIMARY (default 6) and remains for the duration of the JOB or started task.
+For each MAXSECONDARY (default 6) task, approximately 2 KB is allocated above the line and 1 KB below MAXPROCESS (default 12) the 16 MB line.

 Parameters Description V2.BUFSIZE (default 4096) This is the communication buffer size for TCP and LU62 sessions.
 For each TCP or LU62 Process obtained at the time of Process execution, 2 times the V2 buffer size is allocated above the 16 MB line.
 For SNA LU0 Processes, the RU size defined in the LOGMODE is used as the communication buffer size and is allocated above the 16 MB line.
 TCP (default NO) The TCP parameter affects the program storage required.
 This parameter allocates approximately 3280 KB above and 112 KB below the 16 MB line.
+UDT (default NO) The UDT parameter requires 4 MB above the line.
+Each concurrent UDT process requires an additional 50 MB above the line.
 ALLOCATION.EXIT RUN.JOB.EXIT RUN.TASK.EXIT SECURITY.EXIT STATISTICS.EXIT These exits are loaded at initialization and reside below the 16 MB line.
 The default value for these parameters is no exit.
+Samples are provided and described in the Connect:Direct for z/OS Administration Guide in the Global Initialization Parameters appendix.
 STAT.QUEUE.ELEMENTS (default 100) Stat queue elements are 2 KB each and allocated above the 16 MB line.
 MAXSTGIO (default 1M,1M) This parameter limits the amount of I/O buffers for each COPY.
 The I/O buffers are allocated above the 16 MB line.